Walther PPQ M2 Reliability Test: Gauntlet FAIL?

 Frequently Asked Questions

-How did the Walther PPQ M2 perform in the Honest Outlaw gauntlet reliability test?
+How did the Walther PPQ M2 perform in the gauntlet reliability test?

 What ammunition was used for the Walther PPQ M2 reliability test?

 The test utilized American Eagle 124 grain ammunition.
-This choice was made because it is NATO spec and widely popular, ensuring sufficient power to cycle the firearm and eliminate ammunition as an excuse for potential failures.
+This choice was made because it is NATO spec and widely popular, ensuring sufficient power to cycle the pistol and eliminate ammunition as a potential cause for failure.

-Did the Walther PPQ M2 fail during the gauntlet test?
+What are the key takeaways from the Walther PPQ M2 gauntlet test?

 More Reviews Videos You Might Like